• Published April 21, 2024

 • Develop your mindfulness skills (via various meditation techniques).

-• Foster a culture of gratitude, at work, and at home.
+• Foster a culture of gratitude both at work, and at home.

-Making headway in any of these areas requires no more than 20 minutes a day — and often, as few as 3 minutes will do the trick — yet will help you reach for your potential by making space to increase your resilience.
+Making headway in any of these 4 areas requires no more than 20 minutes a day — and often, as few as 3 minutes will do the trick.
+These small steps will improve your resilience and therefore help move you closer to accessing your untapped leadership potential.

-By increasing each of these 4 areas — sleep, movement, mindfulness, and gratitude — you can take easy steps that move you closer to accessing your untapped potential.
-Each of these requires an investment of only minutes per day and will help you make time for wellness when your time is at a premium.
+By increasing in each of these 4 areas — sleep, movement, mindfulness, and gratitude — even if only minutes per day, you will make time for wellness, when time is at a premium.

 Resilience That Works book cover

-Dive deeper into 8 practices that keep you healthy, focused, and functioning with our book, Resilience That Works: Eight Practices for Leadership and Life.
+Dive deeper into 8 evidence-based practices that keep you healthy, focused, and functioning with our book, Resilience That Works: Eight Practices for Leadership and Life, “a practical guide for gaining and maintaining strength through the trials and tribulations of leading and living.”

 1. Increase your sleep.